jamalosman/banoffee/README.md

 - Collect the App ID (located by selecting the app from the dashboard) and [generate an API token] (https://rink.hockeyapp.net/manage/auth_tokens) for your app.
 Assign the values to the respective variables in the deploy-scripts folder.

 ### Distribution (__important__)
 - Select _Manage App_ inside your newly-created app.
 From there, navigate to _Distribution_ and set the Download page to __private__.
-This ensures other devices provisioned on our Apple Developer account will not be able to download your app.
-You will either need to restrict each version manually via _Dashboard - {Your App} - Version - Manage Version_, or by amending the __deploy-android.sh__ script using these additional [API Parameters] (http://support.hockeyapp.net/kb/api/api-apps#upload-app).
+This ensures anyone with the URL and anyone whose UDID is in the provisioning profile will not be able to access and download the app.
+To prvent other devices provisioned on our Apple Developer account being able to download your app, you will either need to restrict each version manually via _Dashboard - {Your App} - Version - Manage Version_, or by amending the __deploy-android.sh__ script using these additional [API Parameters] (http://support.hockeyapp.net/kb/api/api-apps#upload-app).

 ### Deployment
 #### Android (.apk)